MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

 ## Set event system properties mapping

-System properties are a collection used to store properties that are set by the IoT Hubs service, on the time the event is received.
-The Azure Data Explorer IoT Hub connection will embed the selected properties into the data landing in your table.
+System properties are a collection used to store properties that are set by the IoT Hub service, on the time the event is received.
+The Azure Data Explorer IoT Hub connection will embed the selected properties in the data landing in your table.

 > [!Note]
 > For `csv` mapping, properties are added at the beginning of the record in the order listed in the table below.
 For `json` mapping, properties are added according to property names in the following table.